BurningTreeC/tiddlywiki-codemirror-parser/README.md

 ## Part of CodeMirror 6 for TiddlyWiki

-This package is one piece of the larger *CodeMirror 6 for TiddlyWiki* project.
+This repository is one piece of the larger *CodeMirror 6 for TiddlyWiki* project.
 The build here emits the `lang-tiddlywiki` plugin and the bundled CodeMirror libraries; the rest of the editor — the engine, folding, snippets, click‑navigate, link/image preview, color and emoji pickers, zen mode, toolbars, themes and control‑panel settings — is authored as TiddlyWiki plugins in the TiddlyWiki tree that this repository builds into.
-End users typically install the assembled plugin suite into a wiki rather than this npm package directly.
+End users install the assembled plugin suite into a wiki.

 ---